Client Confidentiality within Chambers

 - Individual diaries are not freely available for inspection by other barristers.

-- Chambers do not publish a daily diary page.
+- Chambers does not publish a daily diary page.

-- Where there is a fax in the barrister's room, this will be used for incoming faxes.
+- Where there is a fax machine in the barrister’s room, this will be used for incoming faxes.
+Those who have faxes in their rooms, have dedicated fax numbers.

 - The main fax machines are in the clerks’ room.
 Arrangements will be made with solicitors for incoming faxes from one party to be received on one fax and for the opposing party on another.